 Use this position to back up.
-Make sure the vehicle is completely stopped before selecting the R (Reverse) position.
-The brake pedal must be depressed to move the selector lever from P (Park), N (Neutral) or any drive position to R (Reverse).
+Make sure the vehicle is completely stopped before selecting R (Reverse) position.
+The brake pedal must be depressed and the selector lever button pushed in to move the selector lever from P (Park), N (Neutral) or any drive position to R (Reverse).